-The United States is also an active participant in the Steel Committee of the OECD, which convened one meeting and undertook various workstreams remotely in 2020.
+The United States is also an active participant in the Steel Committee of the OECD, which convened one remote meeting and one in-person meeting and undertook various workstreams in 2022.
 The OECD Steel Committee provides a forum for government, industry, and labor representatives from 30 economies (including several non-OECD members) to discuss evolving challenges facing the steel industry.
-Reducing market-distorting subsidies affecting the steel sector and encouraging structural adjustment are key objectives of the Committee's work.
-The United States and like-minded trading partners are working through the OECD Steel Committee and the separate Global Forum to develop data and analyses on the prevalence of subsidies and other government support measures in the steel sector, and the role of those measures in creating or sustaining excess capacity.
+Reducing market-distorting subsidies affecting the steel sector and encouraging market-based structural adjustment are key objectives of the Committee's work.
+The United States and like-minded trading partners are working through the OECD Steel Committee and the GFSEC to develop data and analyses on the prevalence of subsidies and other government support measures in the steel sector, and the role of those measures in creating or sustaining excess capacity.